4 Video Interview Styles

 Nicknamed the “Off-off-camera” approach (by us, just now), this technique hides both the interviewer and interviewee, positioning the participant’s story as pure narration.
 The imagery is largely left open for creative interpretation, allowing for the video to transport viewers directly into the story through cinematic techniques, including breathtaking b-roll, reenactments or animation.
 This approach usually works best when the interviewee is directed to be as visual as possible with his or her responses, using unexpected metaphors that remind viewers that this a natural conversation, not a perfected script.

-For the A Dream of Safety video for the National Maintenance Agreements Policy Committee, we interviewed Emmitt Nelson, who took us back to the day when the first “zero injury” policy was implemented for union construction.
+Watch our A Dream of Safety video for the National Maintenance Agreements Policy Committee.
+We interviewed Emmitt Nelson, who took us back to the day when the first “zero injury” policy was implemented for union construction.
 We edited down the 88-year old’s account to be completely and expressively animated, emphasizing that this was not just a monumental part of an industry’s history, but it was also part of a man’s memory.

-For our We Are WGR Spotlight, produced for Women in Government Relations, we featured Suzanne Swink, a woman driven to professional success by the support and inspiration of personal heroes.
+Watch our We Are WGR Spotlight, produced for Women in Government Relations.
+We featured Suzanne Swink, a woman driven to professional success by the support and inspiration of personal heroes.
 Suzanne’s remarks serve as narration that gracefully guides viewers through a montage of transportive visuals.
 While our interview and her testimony remain completely off-off-camera, low-angle, slow-motion footage position her as the power lobbyist that she is.
 The final cut emphasizes a story that is more than one woman’s experience; rather, it embodies the values of an entire organization.